 Offering a lot of food treats can end up in your dog not understanding the difference between treat time and meal time.
 Treats that they can chew on for a long period of time (rawhide chews, etc.) could be switched out for chew toys that aren’t made from a food source.

 If your dog is getting a little too excited at meal times, there could be a variety of causes.
-Observe for symptoms of anxiety and take into account when and how much your dog is exercising.
+Observe for signs of anxiety and take into account when and how much your dog is exercising.
 It could be a simple case of them needing to be exercised more, provided with toys to keep them busy when you don’t have time to play, and being fed only after exercise.

 Featured Image Credit: Michelle D. Milliman, Shutterstock